 Risk Management Plan (RMP) Rule Overview

 Section 112(r) of the Clean Air Act Amendments requires EPA to publish regulations and guidance for chemical accident prevention at facilities that use certain hazardous substances.
 These regulations and guidance are contained in the Risk Management Plan (RMP) rule.
+The RMP rule requires facilities that use extremely hazardous substances to develop a Risk Management Plan which:

 The RMP rule was built upon existing industry codes and standards.
 It requires facilities that use listed regulated Toxic or Flammable Substances for Accidental Release Prevention to develop an RMP and submit that plan to EPA.